The fairy tale of the independent baby – why physical contact is NOT pampering

 Parents should let go of the idea that closeness and physical contact are somehow negative.
 Instead of following outdated advice or social pressure, it’s worth tuning in to your intuition.
 Babies are wired to seek connection – and parents are wired to provide it.
 That’s not a mistake; it’s part of being human.

-Carrying a baby is much more than just a practical method to make everyday life [...]
+Carrying a baby is much more than just a practical way to take your child [...]

-Carrying your baby in a wrap is a wonderful way to provide closeness, build a [...]
+Carrying babies is a wonderful way to provide closeness and security.
+However, as with many [...]

 Closeness Is Strength, Not Weakness